w-A-L-L-e/sdl-3d-engine/README.md

 11803_Airplane_v1_l1 triangle size=161962
 ```
 So that's roughly 162 thousand triangles and then we slow down considerably and get less than 20fps here.
-Still, it looks pretty nice rendered in wireframe mode ;)
+Still, it looks pretty nice rendered in wireframe mode ;).
+Also when loading the model in blender it too suffers from low fps
+when rotating it in the editor.
+So even with GPU acceleration on my old laptop it doesn't rotate smoothly anymore.

 Plane exported with blender:
 ![Menu screen](screens/plane.png?raw=true "Jet plane model")

-However we can use blender to simplify it and then it renders again at 60fps rotating smoothly.
+However we can use blender to simplify it.
 Plane decimated to 0.1 (90% lesss triangles) and re-exported with blender:
 ![Menu screen](screens/plane_simplified.png?raw=true "Jet plane simplified/lower poly")